The Question Before Us

 The Governor’s Race

 California uses a “top-two” primary system: regardless of party, the top two vote-getters advance to November.
 Of the 61 candidates who qualified, the race has come down to three: Becerra, Hilton, and Steyer.
-Hilton led from election night through Thursday on the strength of in-person and early mail votes, but Becerra — who was polling in single digits just four months ago before receiving a boost from Democrat Eric Swalwell’s exit following misconduct allegations — overtook him in a Friday evening ballot drop.
-With 65% counted, Becerra holds 26.7%, Hilton 26.4%, and Steyer 21%.
-The AP and NBC News have projected Becerra advances; neither has yet projected his opponent.
-Steyer, who poured $215 million of his own money into his campaign, has not conceded.
+Hilton led from election night through Thursday on the strength of in-person and early mail votes, but Becerra overtook him in a Friday evening ballot drop and has been projected to advance by AP, NBC News, and CBS News.
+With 76% counted as of Monday, Becerra holds 27%, Hilton has slipped to 25%, and Steyer holds 22% — Hilton dropping a full percentage point between Sunday and Monday alone.
+There is now a 138,500-vote gap between Hilton and Becerra, and a 250,600-vote gap between Hilton and Steyer.
+Hilton’s second-place position is eroding with every ballot drop; if the pattern holds, Steyer could yet overtake him.
+Steyer has not conceded.
 Matt Mahan, Antonio Villaraigosa, and Katie Porter all conceded on election night; Chad Bianco finished at approximately 11%.

 The Democrats